Racial resentment may be fueling climate denial, study finds

 Younger people “are most likely to say they can’t go on vacation because there’s too much on their plates,” the survey notes.
 “They’re also more inclined to say that their financial situation is keeping them from taking time off.”

 Even when Americans have paid time off, the survey points out, they’re reluctant to use it: Only 36 percent of respondents who have paid vacation time plan to use all of it this year.
-And 13 percent of […]
+And 13 percent of workers […]

 Read the Full Article